egalli64/clj-intro/src/aaa/README.md

 ### Application functions
 - [apply](apply.clj) - splat/spread/unpack a collection and apply a function to each item
-- [partial] - Partial function application
+- [partial] - partial function application
-- [comp] - Function composition
+- [comp] - function composition
+- [identity] - return its argument unchanged

 ## More special forms
 - [loop]
 - [recur]
 - [throw try]
+- [binding] - establish dynamic variable bindings
+- [set!] - mutate a Var's root binding (use with caution, generally discouraged for local state)

 ## More macros
 - [for]
 - [doseq]
 - [case]
 - [when-not]
+- [dotimes] - loop a fixed number of times for side effects
+- [doreduce] - loop efficiently with an accumulator (like a manual reduce)
+- [comment] - ignore the forms that follow it (useful for temporary disabling code)
+- [time] - evaluate an expression and prints the time it took

 ## Other useful functions